patnaikshekhar/KubernetesCITool/Readme.md

 KCI is a simple build tool that allows you to run builds in your Kubernetes cluster using a simple build file format.

-This is an example build file
+This is a sample build file

 ```yaml
 repository: https://github.com/patnaikshekhar/KubernetesCIToolExample